Failure Mode Effect Analysis: FMEA

 Details

-FMEA is, of course, more complex – even for a simple example like the one above.
+Tha Failure Mode Effect Analysis is, of course, more complex – even for a simple example like the one above.

-An FMEA worksheet might include:
+An worksheet might include:

 Some organizations use ratings from 1 to 4 rather than 1 to 10.
 Regardless of the ratings scale, the goal is to determine the RPN for each failure in order to prioritize the remediation efforts.